jessebyun/azure-network-protocols/README.md

   <img src="https://imgur.com/eup7Hf7.png" height="80%" width="80%" alt="create_vm"/>
 </p>
 <p>
- Once we have our two VM's created, we will then remote login to Windows VM (VM1) and install Wireshark.
+ Once we have our two VM's created, we will Remote Desktop into the Windows VM (VM1) and install Wireshark.
 </p>
 <br />
 <br />